-Note that these charging categories are different to four classifications that have been established for concurrence purposes:
+Note that the above charging categories are different to four classifications that have been established for concurrence purposes:

 - Classification A dischargers fall into Charging Category 2 except for dischargers requiring minimal pre-treatment, or prescribed pre-treatment but low impact on the sewerage system which fall into Category 1 - 2.
-Classification B dischargers fall into Charging Category 2, except for a few dischargers with low impact on the sewerage system which fall into Category 1 - 3.
+Classification B dischargers fall into Charging Category 2, except for a few dischargers with low impact on the sewerage system which fall into Category 1, or Charging Category 3 - 3.
 Classification S dischargers fall into Charging Category 2S - 4.
 Classification C dischargers fall into Charging Category 3